Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Spectral Analysis of the Generic Parabolic ( -Like) Generators

 In this section, we analyze the propagators for generic parabolic generators, including the prototypical operator $H$.
-The case of $H$ (and parabolic operators by extension) is particularly interesting because it describes the initial Hamiltonian, and a number of approaches can be successfully applied, including a novel technique to derive the eigenfunctions of operators with a continuum spectrum.
-In addition, this novel technique is further expanded, with a discussion of its general properties and its relationship to Green's functions.
-(This topic is then used in the next section to study the spectral properties of the hyperbolic generators, including $S$.)
+The case of $H$ (and parabolic operators by extension) is particularly interesting because it describes the initial Hamiltonian, and a number of approaches can be successfully applied, including a novel technique (``Fourier method,'' Appendix~\ref{app:Fourier}) to derive the eigenfunctions of operators with a continuum spectrum.